REVIEWS BY PEGI EYERS

 Cornerstone Publishing, 2015

-Through various migration schemes from 1830 to 1940, the influx of British Home Children was a major contribution to the historic rise of Canada, and over 10% of Canadians today are descended from this diaspora.
-Narratives of sacrifice and suffering as endured by these early Empire-builders have been reclaimed in our time, and we now have a modern perception of the “Child Migrant” programs as mercenary, opportunistic, traumatic and unfair.
-Children in poverty were marginalized, homeless and orphaned due to the Industrial Revolution, wars and other displacements in the UK, and arrived on Canadian shores to years of servitude as domestics and laborers through an agenda akin to child slavery.
-Once taboo and unrecognized, there has been an explosion of research and fictional accounts in recent years that uncovers the truth of our common heritage, and begins to reconcile this painful legacy.
+During various migration schemes from 1830 to 1940, the influx of British Home Children was a major contributor to the historic rise of Canada, and over 10% of Canadians today are descended from this diaspora.
+Narratives of sacrifice and suffering as endured by these early Empire-builders have been reclaimed in our time, and we now have a modern perception of the “Child Migrant Programs" as mercenary, opportunistic, unfair, and traumatic.
+Due to the Industrial Revolution, wars and other displacements in the UK, children in poverty were marginalized, homeless, and orphaned.
+They were sent to the shores of Canada, to experience years of servitude as domestics and laborers, through an agenda akin to child slavery.
+Once taboo and unrecognized, there has been a surge of research and fictional accounts in recent years that uncovers the truth of our common heritage, and begins to reconcile this painful legacy.

-Caroline: An Extraordinary Lady by Gloria Fidler also brings the emigration era alive with her novel based on the life of a real family member, a widowed mother of five who risks all to realize better opportunities for herself and her children in Canada.
-Like so many who were separated from parents and siblings, the children left England separately and were reunited after many years apart.
-For an entire cohort of new Settlers, keeping the bonds of family alive was the most heart-wrenching challenge to self-identity and continuity.
+Caroline: An Extraordinary Lady by Gloria Fidler also brings the British Home Children era alive, with her novel based on the life of her own relative, a widowed mother of five who risks all to find better opportunities for herself and her family in Canada.
+Like so many who were separated from parents and siblings, the children left England separately, and were reunited after many years apart.
+For an entire cohort of new Settlers, keeping the bonds of family alive was a heart-wrenching experience.
+And as they integrated into the "cultural mosaic" of Canada, preserving the continuity of their own heritage became a major challenge.

-With well-researched and potent fiction such as these two examples as a starting point, you can also explore the heritage of British Home Children at http://canadianbritishhomechildren.weebly.com .
+With well-researched and potent fiction such as these two volumes as a starting point, you can also explore the heritage of the British Home Children at:

-The Street Arab: The Story of a British Home Child ~ See the author’s website at www.sandrajoyce.com for ordering and bookstore information.
+The Street Arab: The Story of a British Home Child ~ Access the author’s website at www.sandrajoyce.com for ordering and bookstore information.

 Caroline: An Extraordinary Lady is available from the author Gloria Fidler at [email protected]

-With well-researched and potent fiction such as these two examples as a starting point, you can also explore the heritage of British Home Children at http://canadianbritishhomechildren.weebly.com .
+With well-researched and potent fiction such as these two volumes as a starting point, you can also explore the heritage of the British Home Children at:

-The Street Arab: The Story of a British Home Child ~ See the author’s website at www.sandrajoyce.com for ordering and bookstore information.
+The Street Arab: The Story of a British Home Child ~ Access the author’s website at www.sandrajoyce.com for ordering and bookstore information.

 Caroline: An Extraordinary Lady is available from the author Gloria Fidler at [email protected]